 Triggered by (again) one of Jan’s reviews, I think.
 Keep them coming :-)

-Both books are good reads If you like some interdimensional travelling, the fight between chaos and order, some intrigue, action, a heroine with flaws and you like books then you’re in for a treat.
+Both books are good reads If you like some interdimensional traveling, the fight between chaos and order, some intrigue, action, a heroine with flaws and you like books then you’re in for a treat.

 I’m not sure it is the setting or writing style, but both books reminded me somewhat of Zelazny’s work.